-&lt;sup>5 For such housing to count as affordable housing, the appropriate sale price should be informed by the Strategic Housing Need and Demand Assessment and agreed by the local authority

-&lt;sup>6 In the Eastwood area of the authority due to pressured nature of the housing market, there will be a requirement for a 'golden share' in order to retain the property as affordable in perpetuity as long as a need remains in the local housing strategy.
-This means that purchasers will not be able to purchase 100% equity in the property over time, and the Registered Social Landlord/Council/ Scottish Government will always retain an equity share in the property.

-&lt;sup>9 For such housing to count as affordable housing the appropriate rent should be informed by the Strategic Housing Need and Demand Assessment and agreed by the local authority or be in line with Scottish Government Requirements.
+- 5 For such housing to count as affordable housing, the appropriate sale price should be informed by the Strategic Housing Need and Demand Assessment and agreed by the local authority - In the Eastwood area of the authority due to pressured nature of the housing market, there will be a requirement for a 'golden share' in order to retain the property as affordable in perpetuity as long as a need remains in the local housing strategy.
+This means that purchasers will not be able to purchase 100% equity in the property over time, and the Registered Social Landlord/Council/ Scottish Government will always retain an equity share in the property. - 7 See footnote 5 - 8 See footnote 4 - For such housing to count as affordable housing the appropriate rent should be informed by the Strategic Housing Need and Demand Assessment and agreed by the local authority or be in line with Scottish Government Requirements.